-Mallory Court Hotel and Spa, located in picturesque Warwickshire countryside, just two miles from the original Leamington Pump Room, is continuing the tradition of providing luxury spa treatments for locals and travellers alike with the opening of their new, contemporary and modern, `Elan Spa` in April 2017.
+Mallory Court Hotel and Spa, which is located in the picturesque Warwickshire countryside, is just two miles from the original Leamington Pump Room It is continuing the tradition of providing luxury spa treatments for locals and travellers alike with the opening of their new, contemporary and modern, `Elan Spa`two years ago in 2017.

-I could drive directly up to the front door of the impressive main hotel.
+I drove directly up to the front door of this impressive hotel.
 The overwhelming first impression I got was of a large English Country Manor House.
 The hotel boasts 43 bedrooms across its 10-acre site, but I never got the sense that this was a large hotel.
 The reception staff were very efficient and professional, as was to be expected at `one of the top 200 hotels in the country` and a `long standing member of the revered Relais and Châteaux group.

 A fine place to sit with a cold beer or glass of wine before the meal in the main restaurant.
 Whilst sitting outside I was given a small plate of `amuse bouche`, served with our choice of wine, a Portuguese Alianca Dao 2012.
 The wine was superb, firm and juicy, with the subtle flavours of red currant and plum with a sharp spicy finish in the mouth.

 The formal restaurant was a delightful, wood panelled drawing room with several waiting staff in attendance.
 The old and new sit easily together at Mallory Court; fine dining restaurant experience in the traditional grand Lutyens style main house is contrasted perfectly with the art-deco inspired Brasserie and the sleek event facilities of the Knights Suite.